 FREE PLANS in pdf format (BOTH IMPERIAL & METRIC DIMENSIONS) – Download Info Below.

-Here’s the link to the FREE (for conventional tools) PLANS download page (in both Imperial & Metric dimensions):
+Here’s the link to the FREE (conventional) PLANS download page in both Imperial & Metric dimensions:

 Many thanks to all my subscribers for participating, commenting, liking, and sharing my videos.
 I very much appreciate your continued support of my YouTube channel.
 It’s a lot of fun for me, and I hope this trend continues.